-The Plan is maintained according to collective bargaining agreements.
+The Plan is maintained according to collective bargaining agreements and Trust documents.
 A copy of any collective bargaining agreement that provides for contributions to this Plan will also be available for inspection upon request.

 Availability of Plan Documents

 Copies of the following are available for inspection at the Fund Office during regular business hours: